High Wales Tour

 A powerpoint slideshow is available here.
 (Opens in new window.)

+This is a 3 day tour visiting the highest roads in Wales.
 The passes we will visit include the highest road in Wales.
 We cannot go to the summit as it is a private road but will ascend as far as possible.
 We will ride the highest public roads: Gospel Pass 549m, Bwlch y Groes 545m, Bwlch y Cloddiau 534m, Dol-y-Moch 531m, Llangynidr Mountain 518m, Blorenge and Rhiw Fawr at 512m.
 Still pretty high, we will also take in Penrhiw-wen 488m, Ffynnon Eidda 485m, Bwlch Cerrig Duon 479m, Foel Rudd, 476m, Devils Staircase 475m, Esgair Gelli 467m, Pennau Hill 455m, Bryn Melyn 446m, Torpantau 440m, Llanbedr Hill 440m and Lon Garrett Dinorwig 430m.

 Riding between the passes, I have chosen the most interesting and scenic of the network of "yellow" roads.
 We will avoid main roads where ever possible.